 I am currently a PhD student in Dr. Philip Bergmann's lab at Clark University studying the complex relationships between vertebrate form and function.
 I'm also interested muscle physiology and comparative biomechanics.
 Although I love all organisms, my primary focus is with lizards.
 Check out my "Science" tab for more information on my research and interests!

 Aside from research, I am an artist, hoping to integrate science with the visual arts through scientific illustration and science communication.
 I also highly enjoy character design, concept art, and general nerdy sci-fi illustration.
 I use both digital and traditional media with Adobe Photoshop and oil paints as my favorite.

-My other hobbies include snowboarding, rock climbing, cooking, spending time outdoors, reading comic books, crafting things, and chasing lizards.
+My other hobbies include snowboarding, rock climbing, cooking, hiking, camping, crafting things, and chasing lizards.
+I love winter.

 Basiliskos or the basilisk, is a legendary reptile known as the king of serpents with the power to inflict death with a single glance.
 It is arguably one of the most feared beasts in mythology and its dangerous reputation gives it a strong presence in modern day popular culture.
 However, apart from mythology, the basilisk is also the common name for a genus of lizards living in the tropical regions of the western hemisphere.
 I found "Basiliskos" to be the perfect pen name because it combines my love for science fiction and fantasy with my scientific research.